-The above graph represents the monthly distribution of the total value of the National Electronic Funds Transfer (NEFT) transactions in India, starting from April 2004 to July 2019.
-NEFT recorded 219.42 million transactions in the month of July 2019, that worth Rs 17,842.64 billion.
-That represents nearly 2% month-over-month increase.
-However, in the month of June, the total value of NEFT transactions reached the lowest when compared to the previous 10 months, and a notable 17.8% when compared to May 2019.
+The above graph represents the total value of the National Electronic Funds Transfer (NEFT) transactions in India by month, starting from April 2004 to October 2019.
+NEFT recorded 242.4 million transactions worth Rs 18,607.9 billion in the month of October 2019.
+That’s a 2.7% month-over-month increase in NEFT transaction value.

 |Source||Reserve Bank of India (RBI)|